What we do

 As a community, we can help save lives.

-Wellington Free Ambulance provides community CPR training free of charge, thanks to the generosity of The Lloyd Morrison Foundation.
+Wellington Free Ambulance provides community CPR training free of charge, thanks to the generosity of Julie Nevett and The Lloyd Morrison Foundation.
 Through The Lloyd Morrison Foundation Heartbeat Programme, we’re able to teach families, schools, businesses, and community groups crucial CPR skills that can help them save a life.

 The Lloyd Morrison Foundation Heartbeat Programme is a fun, interactive session that gives you the basic skills that could help save a life in the event of a sudden cardiac arrest.
 You will learn everything you need to know in less than 90 minutes.
 This includes: